Mohamed al-Okla and his wife Amal fled Syria's civil war with their five children in order to resettle in Italy.

 Around 105,000 refugees and migrants have reached Italy by boat so far this year, according to data from the International Organization for Migration.

 An estimated 2,726 men, women and children have died over the same period trying to make the journey.

-The Syrian civil war has left more than 270,000 people dead in the past five years.
+The Syrian civil war has left over 270,000 people dead in the last five years.

 Source: Al Jazeera News and agencies